bobanetwork/boba_legacy/faq.md

 `./scripts/wait-for-sequencer.sh is getting timed out.
 Any Solutions?`

-Please be sure to attach logs of the output of `docker-compose logs`, as well as integration test results.
+Please run `docker-compose logs`, as well as integration tests, and send us the output of the logs and test results via our [Discord server](https://discord.com/invite/YFweUKCb8a).

 ## I have started deploying Boba Testnet, but it looks like the Testnet Subgraph is private?